 It was a steep learning curve.
 I still remember brightly asking one boy, “So, what religion are you, Muhammad?”
 Not my finest moment.

 I came to love my team.
 I remember a delegation protesting that the Dome’s uniform required them to wear Doc Marten boots, an iconic British brand but strongly associated with right-wing racist skinheads.
 “How can we wear Doc Martens?” my team demanded.
 “These are the boots skinheads use to kicks our heads in!”

-I remember my friend Evelyn flaring up in fury when an older man in our team, whom she’d clashed with, referred to an interpersonal issue within the team as being “the nigger in the wood-pile”.
-I recall Evelyn explaining to me that she was one of three sisters, all of whom were relatively light-skinned, a skin-tone known in Jamaica as “purdy” (“pretty”), whereas her own ebony skin tone meant she would always be considered within her ethnic group as less attractive.
-I recall Evelyn’s friend Leethie crying because her skin was so light-toned that most people just assumed she was white, which to her was a denial of her family affiliation: her parents and siblings were darker-skinned.
+I remember my friend Clare flaring up when an older man in our team referred to an interpersonal issue within the team as being “the nigger in the wood-pile”.
+I recall Clare explaining to me that she was one of three sisters, all of whom were relatively light-skinned, a skin-tone known in Jamaica as “purdy” (“pretty”), whereas her own ebony skin tone meant she would always be considered within her ethnic group as less attractive.
+I recall Clare’s friend crying because her skin was so light-toned that most people just assumed she was white, which to her was a denial of her family affiliation: her parents and siblings were darker-skinned.

 I learnt it’s poor etiquette to ask a Caribbean what their heritage is (everyone is so genetically mixed).
 I learnt Nigerians looks down on West Indians and don’t want their kids to date them (the girls they see as sluts, the boys as drug dealers).
 I learnt that no, a good Bangla Deshi Muslim girl does not attend the neighbourhood Hindu festival of lights, not even just to enjoy the spectacle.